diegoescutia/EventTrackerProject/README.md

 Implementation of REST interactions with JPA.
 Also keep improving my familiarity with MySQL Workbench, Postman, creating POJOs using JPA.
 Understanding how to send and receive JSON.

 In the second part of the project, I learned how to dynamically add scripts to the application.
-Also, send asynchronous requests to Java controllers with JavaScript's `XMLHttpRequest, Consume and parse JSON responses with JavaScript.
-All request POST/PUT/DELETE requests were accomplished with XMLHttpRequest
+Also, send asynchronous requests to Java controllers with JavaScript's XMLHttpRequest, Consume and parse JSON responses with JavaScript.
+All request POST/PUT/DELETE requests were accomplished with XMLHttpRequest.

+In the last part of the project, I developed an angular application that contains Components, Services, Models and Directives.
+Asynchronous requests are sent through a local server using http.
+I increased the functionality of the application by giving comparison tools and total number of events.